jakegodsall/fm-faq-accordion-card/README.md

 The project is updated as of 2nd January 2024.

-The implemented changes are as follows:
+The recent enhancements to the project include:

-- Converted the project into a `Node.js` project, using a development server and compiling SASS down to CSS via `npm run` commands.
+- Transformation into a Node.js-based project, featuring a development server and the ability to compile SASS into CSS using npm run commands.
-- Converted `px` units to `rem` with a root font size of `10px`.
+- Transition from pixel (px) units to relative units (rem), with a baseline font size set at 10px.
-- Converted to a mobile-first layout.
+- Adoption of a mobile-first design approach for better responsiveness and user experience.
-- Added transitions for opening and closing FAQ items, along with caret button rotation.
+- Introduction of smooth transitions for the expansion and collapse of FAQ sections, complemented by a rotating caret icon for visual feedback.

 ## License